Cross-Checking Process

 • Equipment settings such as altimeter pressure settings, cleared altitude, frequency change and navigation routings, are set by one pilot and cross-checked by the other.

-• Adherence to defined Stabilised Approach gates and to calculated Reference Speeds and AFM Limitations
+• Adherence to defined stabilised approach gates and to calculated reference speeds and AFM Limitations

-Cross-checking and the Controller
+Cross-Checking and the Controller

 Cross-checking is equally important for the ATCO, and comprises two elements: